Steven Sylvester

-Steven Antony Sylvester (born 26 September 1968) is a former English cricketer and is now a Chartered Psychologist and Associate Fellow of the British Psychological Society (BPS).
+Steven Antony Sylvester (born 26 September 1968) is an English former cricketer and is now a Chartered Psychologist and Associate Fellow of the British Psychological Society (BPS).
 Sylvester was a right-handed batsman who bowled left-arm fast-medium.
 He was born in Chalfont St Giles, Buckinghamshire.
-Based in Buckinghamshire, Sylvester has been married to his wife Claudia Sylvester for 25 years and together they have four children.
-Sylvester also played Academy Football for Oxford United in the early 1980s, and played against Chelsea U18's at Stanford Bridge in the Youth FA Cup under the guidance of Maurice Evans and Dave Fogg.
+Sylvester also played Academy Football for Oxford United in the early 1980s, and played against Chelsea U18s at Stanford Bridge in the Youth FA Cup under the guidance of Maurice Evans and Dave Fogg.

 Sylvester made his first-class debut for Middlesex against Glamorgan in the 1991 County Championship.
 He made 4 further first-class appearances for the county, the last of which came against the touring Pakistanis in 1992.
 In his 5 first-class matches, he took 4 wickets at an average of 80.00, with best figures of 2/34.
 He made his List A debut for Middlesex against Minor Counties in the 1992 Benson & Hedges Cup.
 He made a further List A appearance for Middlesex, against Surrey in the same competition.
 He took a single wicket in these matches, at a cost of 83 runs.